Core concepts

 Contexts are a mainstay not just of React, but of most major frameworks these days.
 They make a lot of sense in the world of components and DOM - provide some value for all of the children in this part of the tree.
 It falls naturally out of the tree-oriented data structure backing everything.

-Signalium includes a notion of contexts that works much like these.
+Signalium includes contexts as well.
 A basic example looks like:

-import { createContext, withContexts, computed } from 'signalium';
+import { createContext, withContexts, reactive } from 'signalium';

 const ApiPrefixContext = createContext('/api/');